Ana1890/Forecasting_project/README.md

 This is a modest project to predict the number of passengers an american flight will has.

 I used mlflow to track metrics and instead of use a conda enviroment, I choose to create a docker container to host the entire project.
-The training algorithm searches for the best combination of hiperparameters a list is providing.
-So in the iterate_runs.py script, I am looking to give a list of proposed lists of hiperparameters along the model will tune.
+The training algorithm searches for the best combination of hyperparameters a list is providing.
+So in the iterate_runs.py script, I am looking to give a list of proposed lists of hyperparameters along the model will tune.
 Those 'parent' lists will have a random order of the 'child' lists to look for the best combination.

 Ilustration of the results in mlflow GUI: